miukimiu/react-kawaii/README.md

 ### Components

 All the components are SVG illustrations.
 You can pick different moods:  sad, shocked, happy, blissful and lovestruck.
-You can also choose a color to your Kawaii and the size.
+You can also choose a color to your Kawaii, the size and a text.

 Available components:
 - [x] KawaiiPlanet - A cute planet.